herghost000/subText/README.md

 # License
 Apache 2.0
 # Contact
-If you have any ideas, feedback, requests or bug reports, you can reach me at 77209302@qq.com
+If you have any ideas, feedback, requests or bug reports, you can reach me